American bison hunting: Bison population crash and its effect on Indigenous people

-Following the Civil War, the U.S. had ratified roughly 400 treaties with the Plains tribes but went on to break much of these in pursuit of the settler-colonialist belief in Manifest Destiny.
+Following the Civil War, the U.S. had ratified roughly 400 treaties with the Plains tribes but went on to break many of these in pursuit of the settler-colonialist belief in Manifest Destiny.
 The bison population crash represented a loss of spirit, land, and autonomy for most Indigenous People at this time.
 The effects of the collapse have been wide-ranging and persistent:

 Once amongst the tallest people in the world, the generations of bison-reliant people born after the slaughter lost their entire height advantage.
 By the early twentieth century, child mortality was 16 percentage points higher and the probability of reporting an occupation 19 percentage points lower in bison nations compared with nations that were never reliant on the bison.
 Throughout the latter half of the twentieth century and into the present, income per capita has remained 25% lower, on average, for bison nations.